bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/PostgreSQL-In-43-Commands-Or-Less.md

 ### 13. Using CREATE SEQUENCE with the INSERT query in PostgreSQL

 The <a href="https://www.postgresql.org/docs/12/sql-createsequence.html" class="markup--anchor markup--p-anchor">CREATE SEQUENCE</a> command is a sequential number generator.
-Once the sequence is created, we can use the sequence's nextval and currval functions to insert values into a table:
+Once the sequence is created, we can use the sequence’s nextval and currval functions to insert values into a table:

     postgres=# create sequence seq;
     CREATE SEQUENCE